rasor/angularattack2017-crawling/README.md

 Places are shown with an icon corresponding to its category.

 Depending of what the time allows the todo list contains:
+* Add gallery with for intro and help
 * Replace hardcoded places with places from various APIS
 * Add central DB, so ratings and perhaps new places can be stored
 * Add ratings to various pages